 Work instead of school

-Instead of school, Tania spends many of her days peeling piles of icy shrimp — squatting for hours with little rest in order to avoid sitting on a dirty, wet cement floor at a local fish depot.
+Instead of school and progressing toward becoming a nurse, Tania spent many of her days peeling piles of icy shrimp — squatting for hours with little rest in order to avoid sitting on a dirty, wet cement floor at a local fish depot.

 “I get pain in my knees and in my waist,” she says.
-She can stand to take a break and help relieve the pain, but in eight hours of work, she only takes the equivalent of about 20 minutes worth of breaks throughout the shift.
+She could stand to take a break and help relieve the pain, but in eight hours of work, she only took the equivalent of about 20 minutes worth of breaks throughout the shift.

-Beyond being laborious, the work is also dangerous, as there’s an incredibly sharp part of the fish that is like a razor blade.
+Beyond being laborious, the work was also harmful, as there’s an incredibly sharp part of the fish that is like a razor blade.
 “I’m really sad when I get cut with the saw of the fish,” Tania says.
 “I get severe pain.”

-On top of that, the shrimp are in large barrels of ice, so she struggles to keep her hands warm as she works.
+The shrimp are in large barrels of ice, so she also struggled to keep her hands warm as she worked.
 “I put water in a pot, and when my fingers get hard, I dip them in the water,” she says.

-Even at room temperature, the water helps bring some small relief to her chilled hands.
-It’s important she keeps her fingers warmed, not just for comfort or health but because when she loses some of the feeling and they’re hard to move, it increases the likelihood of getting hurt.
+Even at room temperature, the water helped bring some small relief to her chilled hands.
+It was important she kept her fingers warm, not just for comfort or health but because when she lost some of the feeling and they were hard to move, it increased the likelihood of getting hurt.
 “There’s more chance to get cut when I can’t peel properly, so then I get cut almost every time,” Tania says.

-During the off-season, she may work for just a few hours a couple days a week to make between US 50 and 75 cents a day.
-During the busy season, a boss may come to her home and wake her in the middle of the night — if that’s when the shrimp arrive — and she has to get up and go in.
-For her overnight work of about seven to eight hours, she may earn about US$1.85.
+During the off-season, she worked for just a few hours, a couple days a week to make between US 50 and 75 cents a day.
+During the busy season, a boss would come to her home and wake her in the middle of the night — if that’s when the shrimp arrived — and she had to get up and go in.
+For her overnight work of about seven to eight hours, she might earn about US$1.85.